Analysis of Shuffling Beyond Pure Local Differential Privacy: Introduction

-\paragraph{Our goal and approach.} In light of the above limitations, our goal is to circumvent the apparent finite-$n$ bottlenecks of generic concentration-based analyses by taking a different route, namely an asymptotic analysis of the blanket divergence.
-While this sacrifices exactness at any fixed $n$, it allows us to address the conceptual and practical limitations discussed above.
+\paragraph{Our goal and approach.} In light of the above limitations, our goal is to circumvent the apparent finite-$n$ bottlenecks of generic concentration-based analyses by taking a different route, namely an asymptotic but direct analysis of the blanket divergence.
+While this sacrifices exactness at any fixed $n$, it is tight and allows us to address the conceptual and practical limitations discussed above.

-On the theoretical side, we replace the $\varepsilon_0$-centric view by a single scalar parameter, the \emph{shuffle index} $\chi$, which encodes the structure of the local randomizer.
-As shown in Lemma~\ref{lem:blanket-asymptotics-general}, by applying the central limit theorem (i.e., normal approximation), for a sequence $\varepsilon_n\to0$ in the regime\footnote{This corresponds to the moderate deviation regime required to apply the asymptotic expansion of the central limit theorem.} $\varepsilon_n = \omega(n^{-1/2})$ and $\varepsilon_n = O(\sqrt{\log n / n})$, the blanket divergence for a fixed distinct pair $(x_1,x_1')$ admits the asymptotic expansion
+Concretely, the relevant quantity in blanket divergence can be written as a sum of $n$ i.i.d.\ random variables, so that its behavior is driven by a central limit theorem (CLT)-type phenomenon.
+We leverage asymptotic expansions of the CLT~\cite{petrovSumsIndependentRandom1975} to obtain a sharp leading-order characterization of the blanket divergence.
+Formally, in the regime\footnote{This corresponds to the moderate deviation regime required to apply the asymptotic expansion of the CLT.} $\varepsilon_n = \omega(n^{-1/2})$ and $\varepsilon_n = O(\sqrt{\log n / n})$, the blanket divergence admits the asymptotic expansion

-where $\varphi$ denotes the PDF of the standard normal distribution and the shuffle index $\chi$ takes the simple form $\sqrt{\gamma}/\sigma$ associated with the pair $(x_1,x_1')$.
-That is, $\chi$ is the \emph{only} mechanism-dependent constant appearing in the leading term.
-Thus $\chi$ fully governs how well a given local randomizer interacts with shuffling, in a way that is both quantitatively precise and conceptually transparent.
+where $\varphi$ denotes the PDF of the standard normal distribution and $\chi$ is a mechanism-dependent constant easily computed from the structure of the local randomizer.
+Thus $\chi$ fully governs how well a given local randomizer interacts with shuffling.
+Crucially, this dependence is monotonic: a larger $\chi$ results in a smaller divergence, thereby implying stronger privacy guarantees.
+This means that $\chi$ serves as a single-number index of privacy after shuffling; hence, we call it the \emph{shuffle index}, which substitutes for $\varepsilon_0$ as a more refined descriptor of the local randomizer's shuffle efficiency.
+In other words, we can choose the best local randomizer for shuffling by choosing the one with the largest shuffle index $\chi$.